Skip to content

 BMW 5 Series in grey

 Another BMW on this list!?
 Spend some time behind the 5 Series' wheel and it becomes clear why it's here.
-Unlike the obviously sporty 2 Series or the more all-round 3 Series, the big 5 Series feels more like a luxury cruiser.
+Unlike the obviously sporty Z4 or the more all-round 3 Series, the big 5 Series feels more like a luxury cruiser.
 There's a little more motion over bumps and uneven surfaces to enhance passenger comfort, plus excellent on-road refinement to make long journeys effortless.
-Its qualities are on display even in the entry-level 520i petrol car, but you can upgrade to one of the punchy and frugal plug-in-hybrid models, or even the fully electric i5 with its 356-mile claimed range.
+Its qualities are on display even in the entry-level 520i petrol car, but you can upgrade to one of the punchy and frugal plug-in hybrid models, or even the fully electric i5 with its 356-mile claimed range.

 See used BMW 5 Series cars or read our BMW 5 Series review